-Over the past (almost) NINE years we've tried really hard to describe what Schema Magazine is all about.
-We've used various descriptions—even had to create new terms like ethnic cool.
+Over the past six years we’ve tried really hard to describe what Schema Magazine is all about.
+We’ve used various descriptions—even had to create new terms like ethnic cool.

 To be honest, we’ve never been satisfied.

 The thing is, the identity we are trying to express, is new.
 We know intuitively what we mean, but we don’t yet have the popular language or the concepts to really describe it.
 In fact, that’s why Schema Magazine is so necessary: we’ve been stuck using 1970′s language and ideas to talk about our fluid and complexly multi-ethnic, multi-cultural and sometimes transnational identities.

 We’re not “caught between cultures”, but moving through them.
 We’re not hybrids or simply bi-racial.
 We’re more complicated than that.
 If anything we’re “blended.”
 So here’s another attempt.

 Schema Magazine is a blend of pop-culture and identity for the interculturally-minded.

 It’s not slick at all, but we hope it’s clearer.
 If these terms are new to you, here’s what they mean: 1.5-gens are those who immigrated as young children and have at least one-parent born outside of.
 2nd-gens are those who are born in, Canada for example, and have at least one foreign-born parent.